BLOG - 20 April 2021, UK

 Don’t get caught out

-I thought I would leave you with a story of why phishing tests work.
+We thought we would leave you with a story of why phishing tests work.
 Five years ago, a young, dashing security manager had his monthly 1:1 with his manager.
 Okay, he was not young nor dashing but he was a security manager with 15 years of experience in IT security and compliance.
-I had just finished my meeting with my manager when the conversation switched to a new replacement laptop as his was over four years old.
+The meeting had finished when the conversation switched to a new replacement laptop as his was over four years old.

 The manager gave him the link where he could order a new laptop.
 That afternoon, our ‘dashing’ security manager went to the website to order his new laptop.
-Imagine my surprise when getting to said website my two options were an HP laptop, or a MacBook Pro.
+Imagine our surprise when getting to said website the two options were an HP laptop, or a MacBook Pro.
 IBM were offering HP or Macs as the only option.